michaelohagan/chembiohub-site/_posts/2014-09-30-chembiocrunch-a-data-management-tool.md

 ---
-title:ChemBio Crunch - A simple tool to analyse and manipulate ChemBio assay data author:karen layout:post
+title: ChemBio Crunch - A simple tool to analyse and manipulate ChemBio assay data
+author: karen
+layout: post
 ---
 ## ChemBio Crunch: A simple tool to analyse and manipulate ChemBio assay data